bigcommerce/dev-docs/docs/api-docs/channels/channel-app-best-practices.md

 ## Modular Features

-As the specific needs of every merchant is different, the features of your app should be as ‘modular’ as possible.
+As the specific needs of every merchant is different, the features of your app should be as modular as possible.

 ### For Merchants
 Consider the audience and various use cases for your application: